lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

-contribution on counter-mapping through situated, material and sensory interfaces to this exciting conference.
+contribution on counter-mapping through situated, material and sensory interfaces to this « dossier thématique ».

 - embedding meaning into materiality
+- bridging the gap: from algorithmic to tactile practices?
+- storytelling
+- agency of maps

+documentation of the map’s journey (not static object)

+-  when and where to be activated? not too far

+  - transport constraints
+  - Perhaps these constraints are another way to anchor the map to the territory, as it simply can’t go as far from it as we do ?

+- journal? map’s voice?

+(very meta) reflecting on the storytelling in this article?